colejarczyk/doc/api/security.rst

-Change logged in customer's password
+Change logged-in customer's password
 ------------------------------------

-To change logged in customer user's password you need to call the ``/api/customer/password/change`` endpoint with the ``POST`` method.
+To change a logged-in customer's password, you need to call the ``/api/customer/password/change`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^